chrisvfritz/prerender-spa-plugin/README.md

         // captureAfterDocumentEvent.
 When combining strategies, page
         // content will be captured after the first triggered strategy.

+        // Instead of loudly failing on JS errors (the default), ignore them.
+        ignoreJSErrors: true,

         // Because PhantomJS occasionally runs into an intermittent issue,
         // we will retry a page capture up to 10 times by default.
 You may
         // raise or lower this limit if you wish.